Curse of the Colonel

-The curse was said to be placed on the team because of the Colonel's anger over treatment of one of his store-front statues, which was thrown into the Dōtonbori River by celebrating Hanshin fans before their team's victory in the 1985 Japan Championship Series.
-As is common with sports-related curses, the Curse of the Colonel was used to explain the team's subsequent 18-year losing streak.
-Some fans believed the team would never win another Japan Series until the statue had been recovered.
-They have appeared in the Japan Series three times since then, losing in 2003, 2005 and 2014.
+The curse was said to be placed on the team because of the Colonel's anger over treatment of one of his store-front statues, which was thrown into the Dōtonbori River by Hanshin fans before their team's 1985 Central League pennant.
+As is common with sports curses, the Curse of the Colonel was used to explain the team's failures in subsequent years.
+Some fans believed the team would never win another Japan Series until the statue was recovered.
+They appeared in the Japan Series three more times and lost in 2003, 2005 and 2014 before winning in 2023.

 Comparisons are often made between the Hanshin Tigers and the Boston Red Sox, who were said to be under the Curse of the Bambino until they won the World Series in 2004.
-The "Curse of the Colonel" has also been used as a bogeyman threat to those who would divulge the secret recipe of eleven herbs and spices that result in the unique taste of his chicken.
+The Curse of the Colonel has also been used as a bogeyman threat to those who would divulge the KFC recipe.

 History

 1985 Japan Series

-The Hanshin Tigers are located in Kansai, the second largest metropolitan area in Japan.
-They are considered the eternal underdogs of Nippon Professional Baseball, in opposition to the Yomiuri Giants of Tokyo, who are considered the kings of Japanese baseball.
-The devoted fans flock to the stadium no matter how badly the Tigers play in the league.
+The Hanshin Tigers are located in Kansai, the second-largest metropolitan area in Japan.
+They are considered the underdogs of Nippon Professional Baseball, in opposition to the Yomiuri Giants of Tokyo, who are considered the kings.
+The fans flock to the stadium no matter how badly the Tigers play.

-In 1985, much to the nation's surprise, the Hanshin Tigers faced the Seibu Lions and took their first and only victory in the Japan Series, largely due to the efforts of star slugger Randy Bass, an American playing for the team.

-The fan base went wild, and a riotous celebration gathered at Ebisu Bridge in Dōtonbori, Osaka on October 16, three weeks before the Japan Series.
-There, an assemblage of supporters yelled the players' names, and with every name, a fan resembling a member of the victorious team leaped from the bridge into the waiting canal.
-However, lacking a Caucasian person to imitate MVP Randy Bass, the rabid crowd seized a plastic statue of Colonel Sanders (like Bass, the Colonel had a beard and was not Japanese) from a nearby KFC and tossed it off the bridge as an effigy.
+In 1985, the Hanshin Tigers faced the Seibu Lions and had a surprise first victory in the Japan Series, largely due to the efforts of their star slugger, the American Randy Bass.
+A riotous celebration gathered at Ebisu Bridge in Dōtonbori, Osaka, on October 16, three weeks before the Japan Series.
+Supporters yelled the players' names; with every name, a fan resembling a member of the team leaped into the canal.
+Lacking a Caucasian person to imitate Bass, the crowd seized a plastic statue of Colonel Sanders from a KFC and tossed it off the bridge as an effigy.
+Like Bass, the Colonel had a beard and was not Japanese.

-According to the urban legend, this impulsive maneuver cost the team greatly, beginning the Curse of the Colonel, which states that the Tigers will not win the championship again until the statue is recovered.
-Subsequently, numerous attempts had been made to recover the statue, often as part of a variety TV show.
+According to the urban legend, this began the Curse of the Colonel, which stated that the Tigers would not win the championship again until the statue is recovered.